jdhrrs/TinyCollegeGUI/README.md

 7. As an administrator, I want to view all courses a student is enrolled in so that I can manage their academic progress.
 8. As an administrator, I want to update a student's GPA so that their academic performance is accurately reflected.

-## Contributing
-Please read `CONTRIBUTING.md` for details on the code of conduct and the process for submitting pull requests.

 ## Authors
 - Justin Harris   -  Student Developer